 Do you have a hole in your resume?
-Did you take a few years off to raise children, explore Europe, or simply wait for the right job?
+Did you take a few years off to raise children, travel, make some life moves or simply wait for the right job?

 Having a gap in your resume shouldn’t spell doom for your chances at landing a great job.
-There are several great tricks to help you overcome the dreaded employment gap.
+There are several ways to fill the dreaded employment gap.
 We’ll go over them here and answer some frequently asked questions about resume gaps.

 Remember that your resume is not just a snapshot of your jobs and responsibilities.
 It’s an introduction of you as a professional to a potential employer.
 As such, your resume should tell the reader the beginning of a story—one that shows how you have progressed over the years, built your knowledge base, and met challenges.

 Communicate how you intentionally developed skills during your employment gap

 Did you go to any professional classes or conferences?
 Have you learned a new skill or spent time training for a different career?
 These are all great skill-building activities that should be put into your resume.

 Employment gaps are great opportunities to fill skills gaps.
 And recruiters like to see applicants that are constantly and intentionally learning their trade.
 That’s a signal of a passionate and knowledgeable candidate.